What is Sensitive Data Governance?

 If Sensitive Data Governance Add-on service is not available

 If you do not have Sensitive Data Governance Add-on service, then you will not be able to access Sensitive Data Governance.
 Instead of the Sensitive Data Governance Dashboard, you will see a message requesting you to contact Druva Sales.

 If Sensitive Data Governance Add-on service is expired

 inSync will stop indexing data for all inSync users once the license expires.
 Additionally, cloud administrator will not be able to create, view, modify, or delete compliance policies, compliance templates, and sensitive data.
 However, inSync will retain the non-compliant violation information.
 Additionally, the non-compliant reports will not be displayed.

 What can I do if a policy violation is detected?

-- Generate Non-Compliance File Report and Non-Compliance Email Report
+- Generate Non-Compliant File Report and Non-Compliant Email Report

-You should generate the Non-Compliance File Report and Non-Compliance Email Report to identify the user, data sources, and files that violate your organization’s compliance policy.
+You should generate the Non-Compliant File Report and Non-Compliant Email Report to identify the user, data sources, and files that violate your organization’s compliance policy.
 These reports will help you investigate potential risks well in advance of a data breach.
 These reports also

 helpyou to get in touch with the respective end users to get them to protect their sensitive data.
 For more information, see Generate report.